jes/bnbf/README.md

 implemented with bignum, so there is a fairly significant (roughly 10x) performance advantage to using `--wrap` where possible or appropriate.

+With `--wrap` enabled, bnbf is currently about 30% slower than the `beef` interpreter available from `http://kiyuko.org/software/beef`.
+I suspect this is because there are a lot of places where bnbf tests whether or not the `--wrap` option is set, whereas beef does not support bignum cells so has no reason to test any options.

 ## 3. Contact

 If you find a bug or just want to contact me for any reason, send an email to